Posted on May 16, 2017

 So here’s the takeaway: If you donate directly to nonprofits, give unrestricted funds.
 If you spend your money with progressive companies – like CREDO – see that they too make unrestricted donations, or urge them to do so.
 As long as we have an unstable extremist in the White House, we need to help make sure progressive nonprofits have the flexibility they need to fight back.

-CREDO members who use our products are the reason why we are able to make more than $150,000 in donations each month to progressive nonprofits.
+CREDO members who use our products are the reason why we are able to donate each month to progressive nonprofits.
 Learn more about CREDO Mobile, the carrier with a conscience.